inner child healing exercises inner child work

 If you work on your mind and you’re not integrating your body, your body is manifesting all of that suppressed pain.
 This is why writing your feelings out helps you to release any stuck emotions in your body.

-One way you might do this is to recall a childhood incident and write about it.
 You can imagine yourself as a younger child.
 How old were you?
 Who were you with?
 Then you can start writing a letter to the person involved and begin with: this is what you did, this is how you made me feel and this is how I choose to feel about it now.

 3. Art therapy